ablinovsolvd/kotlin-basic-course/README.md

 - **Read the introductions:** Each chapter has an intro to guide your learning.
 - **Practice:** Use the practice folders to try out what you learn.
 - **Come back anytime:** This course is a living resource — new chapters and updates will be added!

 ---

-## Let’s Get Started!

-Kotlin is a modern, fun, and powerful language.
-Take your time, experiment with code, and enjoy learning!

----